mennetorelli/Plumberz/README.md

   Notice how this matches the input of both `mapC`, which is what lets us combine these two.
   The output of the second `mapC` is `String`.
 * The third indicates the base monad, which tells us what kinds of effects we can perform.
-  A `ConduitT` is a monad transformer, so you can use `lift` to perform effects.
+  A `ConduitT` is a **monad transformer**, so it's possible to use `lift` to perform effects.
-  In our ecample we are using `IO` as base monad, because we used `print` in the last component.
+  In our example we are using `IO` as base monad, because we used `print` in the last component.
 * The final indicates the result type of the component.
   This is typically only used for the most downstream component in a pipeline.
-  In our example we have `()`, since `mapM_C print` doesn't result in nothing important, but we could have for instance a pipeline like `yieldMany [1..10] .| mapC (*2) .| sumC`, where the most downstream component `sumC` gets the sum of all values in the stream, and therefore results in a `Int`.
+  In our example we have `()`, since `mapM_C print` doesn't have a result value, but we could have for instance a pipeline like `yieldMany [1..10] .| mapC (*2) .| sumC`, where the most downstream component `sumC` gets the sum of all values in the stream, and therefore results in a `Int` value.

  The components of a pipeline are connected to the `.|` operator, which type is: